conda-forge/cfep/cfep-09.md

 This CFEP proposes a change to how our internal pinning system works.
 The new system will comprise of a new repo for proposed migrations.
-To propose a migration a PR will be issued into the pinning feedstock with a yaml expressing the changes to the global pinning file.
+To propose a migration a PR will be issued into the pinning feedstock with a yaml expressing the changes to the global pinning file into the `migrations` folder.
-Once the PR is squashed and merged the bot will take the metadata to calculate which packages need to be rebuilt and start issuing PRs with the new pinning as a local pinning file to the feedstocks in topo order.
+Once the PR is squashed and merged the bot will take the yaml to calculate which packages need to be rebuilt and start issuing PRs with the new pinning as a local pinning file to the feedstocks in topo order.